matteosaponati/matteosaponati.github.io/_pages/research-synthetic-pretrain-very-small-models.md

   </div>
   <br>

   Math benchmarks can reward formatting as well as reasoning.
 For example, a model may know the answer but fail because it does not place it in the expected format.
-To separate these effects, we compare strict parsing with more flexible answer extraction.
+To separate these effects, I compare strict parsing with more flexible answer extraction.

   <div class="figure-block">
     <img src="/images/projects/cc-1-synthetic-pretraining/figure-3.png" alt="Breakdown of cases where the original model fails under strict and flexible parsing.">